ludwig-ai/ludwig/CONTRIBUTING.md

 ## Other tips

-- **Add tests!** - Your patch is less compelling if it doesn't have tests.
+- **Add tests!** - Patches are a lot less compelling without tests.

 - **Document any change in behavior** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.